Sleepwalkers (David Sylvian album): Reissues

+Reception

 Thom Jurek for AllMusic described the album as "provocative and compelling listen, full of moods, shapes, colors, spaces, and textures.
 Sylvian has created (aestehtically at least) something approaching an entirely new offering from various chapters in his recent musical past."
 Jess Harvell for Pitchfork wrote that Sylvian's "fearlessness, if not quite his versatility, at tackling new sounds (and even new structures) is still a beacon, especially at an age when many of his contemporaries have fossilized into post-punk heritage acts."